soarlab/maline/README.md

 and then create an AVD device by executing:

-    avd-create.sh -a x86 -i maline-android-19_x86
+    avd-create.sh -a x86 -i maline-android-19

 Otherwise, if you want to base your AVD device on an ARM architecture, execute:

-    avd-create.sh -a armeabi-v7a -i maline-android-19_armv7
+    avd-create.sh -a armeabi-v7a -i maline-android-19

+The device creation process usually takes about 5 minutes.

 Now you have a clean environment where each app can be executed.
 That is so because the above executed `avd-create.sh` command creates an AVD device with